Designer

 Value: Set the delay time in minutes or hours.
 The workflow will pause for this amount of time before it continues to the next step.

-When API Listener is selected, the workflow will pause and listen for an API call being made to the Trigger WaitFor Event workflow endpoint.
-Refer to Workflow API documentation for more information
+When you select API listener, the workflow pauses and listens for an API call being made to the Trigger WaitFor Event workflow endpoint.
+Refer to the Workflow API documentation for more information.

 Name: Enter a unique name for the Wait flow control.